 - Make sure paper guides are positioned before loading the paper or specialty media. - Do not remove trays while a job is printing. - Before loading transparencies, fan the stack to prevent sheets from sticking together. - Do not use envelopes that: - Have excessive curl - Are stuck together - Are damaged in any way - Contain windows, holes, perforations, cutouts, or embossments - Have metal clasps, string ties, or metal folding bars - Have postage stamps attached - Have any exposed adhesive when the flap is in the sealed position - Use only recommended media.
-Refer to the Card Stock & Label Guide available on the Lexmark Web site at www.lexmark.com for more information about which media provides optimum results for the current printing environment.
+Refer to the User Guide for more information about which media provides optimum results for the current printing environment.